IdkwhatImD0ing/Xplore/README.md

 - Engaging in the noble battle against sleepiness and the relentless temptation of naps.

 ## Accomplishments that we're proud of
+- (that we got this to work)
-- We successfully implemented Progressive Web App (PWA) functionality.
+- Successfully implemented Progressive Web App (PWA) functionality.

 ## What we learned
+- Those working on backend acquired an enhanced understanding of web development technologies such as GraphQL, Firebase, and Clerk.
+- Those working on frontend delved into the intricacies of Next.js and Chakra UI.
 - No two people should be working on the same Git branch at once.
 - 'Itinerary' is not only a key part of travel planning, but also a surprisingly tricky word for some to pronounce.